haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-basic.md

 	![Set outgoing emails]({{ site.magentourl }}/common/images/cloud_project-conf-env.png)

 Configure your email notifications, services, and more as needed through the Magento Admin and test emails.
-If you need to enable this setting for Pro plan on Staging and Production, you will need to enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html).
+If you need to enable this setting for Pro plan on Staging and Production, you will need to enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html).

 ## Set environment and project variables {#project-conf-env-var}
 You can set project wide and environment specific variables through the Project Web Interface.
 Variables can be either text or JSON format.
 For more information, see [环境变量]({{ page.baseurl }}/cloud/env/variables-intro.html).